Register for the event

 Who should attend:

-ML and perception engineers, data scientists, AV/ADAS and robotics practitioners, computer vision researchers, data platform and MLOps engineers, and technical leads responsible for labeling, developing multimodal datasets and models, or maintaining consistent label semantics across projects and tools.
+ML engineers, data scientists, AV/ADAS and robotics practitioners, computer vision researchers, data platform and MLOps engineers, and technical leads responsible for labeling, developing multimodal datasets and models, or maintaining consistent label semantics across projects and tools.